 In most cases, the loved one will have to have been seriously and permanently injured or died.
-We will explain who can file a claim and under what circumstances.
+I will explain who can file a claim and under what circumstances.

 You are claiming that you suffered “general damages”.
 That is to say, your damages are non-economical.
 Examples of general damages include: